ssshrinitha/DepressionDetection/README.md

 ##INPUT AND OUTPUT FORMAT

 Input: The sentiment(contains the polarity of the tweet(0=negative,1=positive)) and text fields(the text of the tweet(Lyx is cool))
-Output:        text                sentiment
+               Text                 Sentiment
-1. 0         I hate twitter           Negative
+1. I hate twitter           Negative
-2. 1     May the Force be with you    Positive
+2. May the Force be with you    Positive
-3. 2       I don't feel so good       Negative
+3. I don't feel so good        Negative